cuba fuel shortage

 How Long Will the Fuel Shortages in Cuba Last?

-This is a difficult question to answer – at the end of this post, we’ve included some links to folks who report directly from Cuba, both on blogs, in news releases, and on Twitter.
+This is a difficult question to answer – at the end of this post, we’ve included some links to folks who report directly from Cuba, both on blogs, in news releases, and on social media.
 We’re following them to keep up to date with what’s going on.

 The combination of fuel shortages and the economic crisis impacts Cuba in many ways, but here’s how it could affect you on your trip to Cuba.

 The primary effect of the fuel shortages in Cuba is that of transport within the country.
 There are reports throughout the country of lines for gas.
-The government has announced limitations on how much gas can be sold and to whom.
+In the past the government has limited who can buy gas for transport.
 Priority services include the government, official transport, and emergency services.
 Bus services and officially registered taxi drivers are included in this.

 The best way to guarantee a price and your transport is to prebook it.
 It not only gives you confirmation of the cost, but it allows your driver to arrange for fuel.